Muhammad-naim/cookpanda-client/README.md

 <span style="font-size: 24px;">Live Link:</span><br/>
-    You can visit the project's link interface on <a href="https://cookpanda-ac87b.web.app/">Here</a>
+    You can visit the project's  live demo on <a href="https://cookpanda-ac87b.web.app/">Here</a>